marxin/texi2rst-generated/sphinx/gccint/rtl-representation/embedded-side-effects-on-addresses.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RTL preincrement, RTL postincrement, RTL predecrement, RTL postdecrement

 .. _incdec:

-.. index:: RTL preincrement

-.. index:: RTL postincrement

-.. index:: RTL predecrement

-.. index:: RTL postdecrement

 Embedded Side-Effects on Addresses
 **********************************